Something magical happens when you give your project a name.

 Formula #5: Your name

-You don’t need to be someone you’re not in your business.
-In fact, being yourself makes you more authentic.
-We noticed that plenty of newsletters are named after the creator or inspired by their name.
-Establishing a newsletter under your name is a good option if you haven’t chosen a topic yet.
+We’ve noticed plenty of newsletters are named after the creator or inspired by their name.
+Establishing it under your name is a good option if you haven’t chosen a topic yet.

-- XayLi Barclay
+- Xayli Barclay

 Formula #6: Your blog’s name (or a subsidiary of it)